argoproj-archive/argo-site/docs/yaml/argo_tutorial_3_deploy_stateless_mlb_app.md

 	1. Go to **Timeline** menu, select a commit and click **Create a New Job**.
 	1. Select the CI workflow name, enter values for the input parameters and click **Submit**.

-   (Optional)  If you want your stateless app to display in your Catalog menu, just modify the the `Project` section in the `mlb.yaml` YAML template.
+   (Optional)  If you want your stateless app to display in your Catalog menu, just modify the `Project` section in the `mlb.yaml` YAML template.

  * **Automatically**